victoriaa-b/QAP1-Sem3-JS/README.md

 The user is given the option of adding numbers, uppercase letters, and/or special characters to the generated password using a series of flags.

 P.S.
-I struggle with GitHub currently so please don't be a hard grader...
+I struggle with GitHub